CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

   - SUCCESS
 ```

+**Note:** Single-line Python scripts can be written inline with the `python_script` key.
+Multi-line Python scripts can use the YAML pipe (|) indicator as in the example above.

 ###default
 The key `default` is a property of an [input](#/docs#inputs) name.
 It is mapped to an expression value.